 Flat copper tape can be used in a variety of different ways to create dolls house wiring circuits.
 The flat copper tape has a self-adhesive backing so can be fitted inside the dolls house behind decor or under floors.
 Most commonly it is applied to the outside of the back wall of the dolls house to distribute power from the power supply connection point to each floor of the house.
 Separate lengths of copper tape can be connected easily by driving a brass eyelet through overlapping tapes where an electrical connection is required.
 Electrical continuity can be tested using a test probe.
 The wires from the lights can be connected to the tape at the back of the house, usually using solder joints.
 This method results in a neater finish at the back of the house compared to the twin wire method as there are no trailing wires.

 Dolls house lighting fuse - Check the fuse on the dolls house lighting socket connector strip.
-There is an indicator light on the socket connector strip which is designed to illuminate only when the fuse has blown.
+THE DE074 and similar cocket strips have a fault indicator light which is designed to illuminate only when lights and power are connected and the fuse has blown.

 Bulbs securely fitted - Check that the dolls house light bulbs are screwed in or pushed in firmly.
 The dolls house light bulbs often work loose during transit and installation so this is a common problem resulting in the dolls house lights not working.
 With many dolls house light fittings it may appear difficult to access the bulbs, but in most cases the lampshades can be removed by carefully unscrewing or unclipping to gain easy access.